Wafflelover404/VerstkaGen/README.md

 # VerstkaGen
- * An Ai based constructor supported by NDTP (http://ndtp.by/)
+ * An Ai based constructor developed with NDTP (http://ndtp.by/)

 ## Copyrights